TplusA/Streamplayer/README.md

 The <tt>Push</tt> message adds one new entry to the end of the URL FIFO.
 The entry comprises of a stream ID, a stream URL, a start position, and a stop position including units.
 The stream ID can be freely chosen by the caller and is reported in <tt>NowPlaying</tt> signals.
-A stop position of -1 ms or a stop position earlier than the start position means that the stream should be played to its very end.
+A stop position of
+<code>INT64_MAX</code> means that the stream should be played to its very end.
 In case the URL FIFO is full, the <tt>Push</tt> message returns a corresponding return code in one of its arguments.

 > **Note:** Absolute start position for <tt>Push</tt> might be OK, but allowing
 >     a relative stop position (i.e., a duration) instead of only an absolute